 Erez Antebi has served as our President and Chief Executive Officer since February 2017.
-Mr. Antebi served as the CEO of Gilat Satellite Networks (NADAQ: GILT), a satellite communications technology and services provider, between 2012 and 2015.
+Mr. Antebi served as the Chief Executive Officer of Gilat Satellite Networks (NADAQ: GILT), a satellite communications technology and services provider, between 2012 and 2015.
 Between 2005 and 2012 Mr. Antebi also served in several executive roles at Gilat Satellite Networks.
-Between 2003 and 2005 Mr. Antebi served as the CEO of Clariton Networks, a start-up company, providing services in cellular coverage.
+Between 2003 and 2005 Mr. Antebi served as the Chief Executive Officer of Clariton Networks, a start-up company, providing services in cellular coverage.
 Prior to that Mr. Antebi has served in a variety of roles at Gilat Satellite Networks, Tadiran, a provider of radio communications for military applications and for Rafael, Israel Ministry of Defense.
 Mr. Antebi currently serves on the advisory boards of HiSky.
 Mr. Antebi holds a B. Sc., Electrical Engineering (Communications), Summa Cum Laude, and a M.Sc., Electrical Engineering (Information Theory), both from the Technion, Israel.

 Ziv Leitman has served as our Chief Financial Officer since November 2019.
-Prior to joining Allot, Mr. Leitman served as CFO of Powermat Technologies, a wireless charging pioneer leader, and from 2011 to 2017 as CFO of Partner Communications, one of Israel's leading mobile, fixed-line, Internet and TV service providers.
-Between 2009 to 2011, he served as Deputy CEO and CFO of Paz Oil Company, and between 2002 to 2009, as CFO of Comverse Inc., a leading provider of telecommunications products.
-From 1989 to 2002 Mr. Leitman also held CFO positions at Discount Investment Corp., Lucent Technologies EIS, Kimberly-Clark Israel and Optrotech (Orbotech).
+Prior to joining Allot, Mr. Leitman served as Chief Financial Officer of Powermat Technologies, a wireless charging pioneer leader, and from 2011 to 2017 as CFO of Partner Communications, one of Israel's leading mobile, fixed-line, Internet and TV service providers.
+Between 2009 to 2011, he served as Deputy Chief Executive Officer and Chief Financial Officer of Paz Oil Company, and between 2002 to 2009, as CFO of Comverse Inc., a leading provider of telecommunications products.
+From 1989 to 2002 Mr. Leitman also held Chief Financial Officer positions at Discount Investment Corp., Lucent Technologies EIS, Kimberly-Clark Israel and Optrotech (Orbotech).
 Mr. Leitman is a Certified Public Accountant and holds a B.A. in Economics and Accounting and an M.B.A. in Finance & Information Systems, both from the Tel Aviv University.

-Ronit Weinstein has served as our Vice President-Human Resources since May, 2019.
-Prior to joining Allot Ms. Weinstein served between 2018 to 2019 as VP Human Resources at Verint Systems Ltd. a leading global company in the field of actionable intelligence, between 2017 and 2018 as a Human Resources and Organizational Consultant, between 2007 and 2017 as VP Human Resources at Flash Networks Ltd. a leading provider of optimization solutions, between 2007 to 2007 as VP Human Resources at TTI Telecom, between 2003 to 2006 as VP Human Resources at Compugen Ltd. a leading genomics-based drug and diagnostic discovery company, between 1997 to 2003 as VP Human Resources of the Enavis subsidiary of ECI Telecom, a global provider of ELASTIC network solutions to CSPs, critical infrastructures and data center operators and between 1993 to 1996 as an organizational consultant.
+Ronit Weinstein has served as our Vice President Human Resources since May 2019.
+Prior to joining Allot, between 2018 to 2019 Ms. Weinstein served as VP Human Resources at Verint Systems Ltd., a leading global company in the field of actionable intelligence, between 2017 and 2018 as a Human Resources and Organizational Consultant, between 2007 and 2017 as VP Human Resources at Flash Networks Ltd. a leading provider of optimization solutions, between 2007 to 2007 as VP Human Resources at TTI Telecom, between 2003 to 2006 as VP Human Resources at Compugen Ltd. a leading genomics-based drug and diagnostic discovery company, between 1997 to 2003 as VP Human Resources of the Enavis subsidiary of ECI Telecom, a global provider of ELASTIC network solutions to CSPs, critical infrastructures and data center operators and between 1993 to 1996 as an organizational consultant.
 Ms. Weinstein holds a B.A. in Political Science and Sociology from Tel Aviv University and a B.A. in Sociology from UCLA.